dd86k/WinYourDesktop/README.md

-# WinYourDesktop
-## A Desktop Entry file interpreter
+# WinYourDesktop, Desktop file interpreter

 ![Screenshot](http://guitarxhero.github.io/imgs/wyd2.png)

-_WinYourDesktop_ is a small Desktop Entry file interpreter for Windows.
+**WinYourDesktop** is a small and fast Desktop file interpreter for Windows.

+## What is a Desktop file?

+A Desktop file is an menu entry file for a vast majority of desktop environments for Linux distros.

+This [article](http://www.linuxtopia.org/online_books/linux_desktop_guides/gnome_2.14_admin_guide/menustructure-desktopentry.html) explains it further.

-# Features
+## Features

-- Can start Terminal (cmd) sessions (Type=Terminal)
+- Can start Terminal Type sessions
 - Support for Windows and UNIX-like variables
   - Supports most Windows auto-generated variables
   - Supports most UNIX-like variables